 Coconut oil is still high in fat (hence the name!).
-However, there is some evidence that it’s a type of fat that is better for you, and can even help to protect your heart.
-(If you want to read more about this evidence, the Michael Mosley TV programme Trust Me I’m a Doctor did an experiment on the subject, here the link: https://www.bbc.co.uk/programmes/articles/1pk5mWmJXvTQLZYWpN431mW/is-coconut-oil-good-or-bad-for-your-cholesterol. )
+However, there is some evidence that it's a type of fat that is better for you, and can even help to protect your heart.
+(If you want to read more about this evidence, the Michael Mosley TV programme Trust Me I'm a Doctor did an experiment on the subject.)

 Note that coconut oil is not the same as coconut cream.
 Coconut oil is usually found in jars alongside ingredients such as olive oil in the supermarket.
 It's solid at room temperature, but melts easily.

 Honey adds some sweetness to these healthy coconut truffles.
-Since honey is sweeter than sugar, it means these truffles can be a little lower in sugar.
-Honey also works really well with the cocoa to make a lovely, rich chocolatey flavour.
-As the truffle mixture will be warmed in a pan, you can use either a runny or set honey.
+Since honey is sweeter than sugar, it means these truffles are lower in sugar, and of course refined sugar free.
+Honey combines well with the cocoa to make a lovely, rich chocolatey flavour.
+As the truffle mixture is warmed in a pan, use either a runny or set honey.

-If you'd like to make vegan coconut truffles then switch in maple syrup instead of honey.
+To make vegan coconut truffle balls, switch in maple syrup as an alternative to honey.

-This chocolate coconut truffle recipe contains unsweetened desiccated coconut.
+Unsweetened desiccated coconut.
 This is coconut which has been dried and shredded.
 Desiccated coconut is high in fibre and contains a number of important minerals.
-The coconut gives the truffles a lovely, slightly chewy texture, and makes them very satisfying.
+It gives these healthy coconut balls have a lovely, slightly chewy texture, and makes them very satisfying.

-Vanilla works well with the flavour of chocolate and coconut.
-But if you've not a fan, free free to leave it out.
+Vanilla extract works well with the flavour of cocoa and coconut.
+But if you're not a fan, it's completely optional.

-I tend to leave these coconut truffles naked.
-I have tried rolling them in cocoa, but in my experience the cocoa disappears very quickly as they are so moist.
-The truffles themselves also disappear very quickly!
+I tend to leave these chocolate coconut truffles naked.
+I have tried rolling them in cocoa, but in my experience the cocoa sinks in and disappears quickly as they are so moist.
+(The truffles themselves also disappear very quickly!)

-These little treats do need to be kept cold to keep their shape, so store them in the fridge.
+Coconut truffle balls need to be kept cold to keep their shape, so store them in the fridge in an airtight box.
 They'll keep well for up to a month, although they'll be difficult to resist.
 They are ideal for the wintry festive season.

 I'm sure you won't need too many excuses to enjoy these coconut truffles!
-But here's a few thoughts:
+But here are a few serving suggestions:

 - After dinner mini dessert.
 Sometimes, a full dessert is too much after dinner.
 But these little chocolate bites are just right.
-You've made something delicious, finished on a sweet note, but aren't totally blown out.
+You finish your meal on a sweet note, but aren't totally blown out

 - Accompaniment to coffee.
 Just remember not to put them on the saucer next to the cup as they'll melt...

 - Gifting.
-Healthy coconut truffles make a perfect gift.
+Healthy coconut truffles make a perfect homemade edible gift.
 Pop them into little cellophane bags and tie with a ribbon.
+Or use individual paper cases and arrange the truffles in a box.
 You might even get to share them:)

 Other chocolate mini desserts you might enjoy